Toandinh1/DePose-Fi/MECHANISMS.md

-# SwiftPose-Fi / DePose-Fi: Two Systems Mechanisms
+# DePose-Fi: Two Systems Mechanisms

 This note explains, for co-authors, the two systems-level mechanisms in the decomposition-guided Wi-Fi HPE pipeline: